 MA Music part 1

-You will be introduced to the breadth and depth of the study of music including elements of historical musicology, ethnomusicology, feminist musicology, organology, music and technology and more.
+You will be introduced to the breadth and depth of the study of music, including elements of historical musicology, ethnomusicology, feminist musicology, organology, music and technology and more.
 Case studies drawn from the research of every member of the OU Music staff throughout the module ensure a wide cultural and geographical scope.
-Independent study is a key part of the module, allowing you to pursue study into your own area of interest.
+Independent study is a key part of the module, allowing you to pursue study in your own area of interest.
 The module is accessible and relevant to those who have a vocational or leisure interest in music.

 Vocational relevance